-Ph.D. students in the Music Education Program have up to 4 years from their first semester of enrollment to finish their 36 hours of required coursework, and one additional semester to complete their written exams and achieve candidacy.
-Candidacy is granted when students pass their written and oral examinations.
-Once candidacy is granted, students may enroll in MUSC 701 and begin work on a dissertation proposal.
-The process for achieving candidacy is as follows:
+Ph.D. students in the Music Education Program have up to 4 years from their first semester of enrollment to finish their required coursework, and one additional semester to complete their qualifying exams and achieve candidacy.
+Candidacy is granted when students pass their qualifying examinations.
+Once candidacy is granted, students may enroll in MUED 701 and begin work on a dissertation proposal.
+The qualifying exam will consist of five parts: (a) examination of understanding of research in music education, (b) a written paper on a topic related to music education philosophy, curriculum, and/or music cognition and learning, (c) a musical materials project, (d) a dissertation prospectus, and (e) and an oral defense of a-d.
+All five parts of the exam need to be completed within a single semester.